 An alternative method of soothing the irritation and inflammation caused by ear mites is through the use of CBD oil.
 Have you heard of CBD before?
 If so, then you know that it’s a close relative of THC, which is the main source of psychoactive sensations attributed to the use of weed.
 Unlike THC, CBD is actually good for dogs.
 The primary reason for using CBD with dogs is to make the unfortunate symptoms of many illnesses, infections, and diseases more manageable for your pet.

 CBD is a way of keeping your dog free from pain and genuine misery while they endure treatment for their ear mites.
 By the end of treatment, your dog will go back to feeling like a million bucks.
 But until that point is reached, your puppy pal might be facing some really uncomfortable symptoms.
-Dogs’ ears remain pretty itchy and scabby during the healing process, and if it bothers them enough, they will start to scratch at the area.
-In doing so, dogs are prone to making the matters worse and slowing down their progress.
+Dogs’ ears remain pretty itchy and scabby during the healing process, and if it bothers them enough, they will start to scratch at

 The Perks of CBD Oil for Ear Mites in Dogs

 If the medication your dog’s vet prescribes as a way of treating your dog’s ear mites works well, then that is something to appreciate.
 Unfortunately, it is often the case that prescription medications intended to treat ear mites in dogs create additional problems as side effects.
 For example, if your dog is allergic to the medicine you were told to administer, then your dog will probably develop a rash.

 Not all dogs react poorly to ear mite treatment, but in the off chance that your dog does, you should contact your vet immediately and figure out what to do from there.
 Do not try to figure out how to take your dog off of the medication on your own, and more importantly, don’t just stop giving the medicine to your dog all at once.